wp-plugins/radio-station/docs/Shortcodes.md

 ### Master Schedule Shortcode

 Use the shortcode `[master-schedule]` on any page.
+This will generate a full-page schedule in one of five Views:

+* Table (default) - responsive program grid in table form
+* Tabbed - responsive styled list view with day selection tabs
+* List - unstyled plain list view for custom development use
+* Divs - (display issues) legacy unstyled div based view
+* Legacy - (deprecated) legacy table grid view

-This will generate a full-page schedule in one of five Views: Table, Tabbed, List, Divs and Legacy, with Table being the default.
-Note that Divs and Legacy do not honour Schedule Overrides and should be considered Deprecated but have been kept for backwards compatibility.
+Note that Divs and Legacy do not honour Schedule Overrides, but have been kept for backwards compatibility.
+The legacy Divs view has display issues but may be rewritten in future.

 The following attributes are available for the shortcode: